tyler-paulson/tyler-paulson/README.md

 - 🏡 I'm a husband and father of three.
 - 🗺 I was born in Pennsylvania (let's go 🐧) and have called Indiana, California, New York, Florida, and the island of Grenada home.
 - 🖊 I [micro blog](https://micro.tylerpaulson.com/) my day-to-day life and sometimes post [longer form writing](https://writing.tylerpaulson.com) on my Jekyll site.
 - ☕️ I attempt to share what I learn as I go and contribute to projects that have helped me.
-If one of my repos, pull requests, or answers has helped you out, [buy me a coffee](https://www.buymeacoffee.com/tpaulson) if you'd like.
+If one of my repos, pull requests, or forum answers has helped you out, [buy me a coffee](https://www.buymeacoffee.com/tpaulson) if you'd like.